3’02, colour, stereo

 Originally, I had planned to make two films: one pointed forward, the other pointed backward.
 All in colour.

 But almost all of the footage used is from the rear camera because that footage is clearer and surprisingly easier to watch.
-However, the real reason (the truth) is that the front camera stopped working.
+But I must confess that the real reason (the truth) is that the front camera stopped working.
 It died just west of Kingston, less than a quarter of the time into the trip.
 Time lapse photography turns out to be very hard on consumer-grade camera motors, especially old cameras bought from pawn shops.

-As soon as the film returned from the developing labs, I started to play around with the footage.
 I decided to alternate the view between high-quality and degraded shots especially for the footage of long, dull landscapes.
-I just kept re-filming and re-videotaping to see what would happen.
-The degraded footage embraces and glories in the artifacts of low-quality, no-budget transfers between film projections, video monitors, and cameras.
-Each generation of transfer amplified and superimposed analog artifacts such as flicker, poor colour balance, film grain, and video interlacing.
-This messing around explores the footage much like how I explore sound by layering, distorting, echoing, and filtering.
+I played around with the footage by re-filming and re-videotaping to see what would happen.
+These no-budget transfers between film projections, video monitors, and cameras embraced and gloried in the artifacts of low-quality transfers that amplified and superimposed analog artifacts such as flicker, poor colour balance, increased film grain, and video interlacing.
+This process explored the footage much like how I explore sound by layering, distorting, echoing, and filtering.

 The soundtrack is a musique-concrète quartet in two movements for each day of filming.
 The instruments of the quartet are: struck and scraped sheets of metal, a classical guitar bouncing the strings against the rim of a table, loops of trains passing over a bridge, and the crackles and pops of the lead-out groove from a phonograph record.
 I selected these sources for their timbral variety, not for any narrative reason.
 Percussive and legato sections synchronize with, play against, and merge into the video.